-) Regional information and engl , Contact Points Ana Elena Fernández - anae@sekuens.es Raquel Ochoa - raquel.ochoa@ficyt.es Funding commitment €250.000 Anticipated number of projects to be funded Expected: 2-3 projects.
-Maximum funding per awarded project/per partner Maximum: €150.000 per partner and per project.
+Regional information and eligibility criteria Contact Points Ana Elena Fernández - anae@sekuens.es Raquel Ochoa - raquel.ochoa@ficyt.es Funding commitment €250.000 Anticipated number of pro- jects to be funded Expected: 2-3 projects.
+Maximum funding per awarded project/per part- ner Maximum: €150.000 per partner and per project.
 Expected: 100.000€.
-Micro, small, medium and large enterprises Eligible types of organisations University of Oviedo Research organisations Technology centers Private non-profit research centers Eligible Call Modules All topics of CETP are eligible Eligible types of RDI and TRL Basic/Industrial Research and Experimental Development.
+Eligible types of organisa- tions Micro, small, medium and large enterprises University of Oviedo Research organisations Technology centers Private non-profit research centers Eligible Call Modules All topics of CETP are eligible Eligible types of RDI and TRL Basic/Industrial Research and Experimental Development.
 TRL 3 - 8.
-Submission of proposal /documentation at regional level Yes.
-The applicants will have to submit a proposal at regional level, meeting all the requirements of the regional call.
-Additional eligibility criteria The eligible budget must be at least of €100.000.
+Submission of proposal /documentation at re- gional level Yes.
+The applicants will have to submit a proposal at regional level, meet- ing all the requirements of the regional call.
+Additional eligibility crite- ria The eligible budget must be at least of €100.000.
 The contribution of the regional partner to the proposal must be an R&D project.
-The project will not start before the submission of the application at regional level.
+The project will not start before the submission of the application ar regional level.
 Only actions to be carried out by applicants located in the Principality of Asturias will be eligible for funding.
-For companies only: Eligible budgets submitted by applicants to any R&D call launched by SEKUENS in the same year must be less than, or equal, to 50% of the turnover of the last financial year (except for companies less than 2 years old).
-Eligible costs The following costs are eligible if related to the project: Personnel costs: new researchers and/or technicians hired for the project.
+For companies only: Eligible budgets submitted by applicants to any R&D call launched by SEK UENS in the same year must be less than, or equal, to 50% of the turnover Eligible costs of the last financial year (except for companies less than 2 years old).
+The following costs are eligible if related to the project: Personnel costs: new researchers and/or technicians hired for the project.
 Only staff under Group 1,2 or 3 will be eligible.
 Only for companies: own staff hired under Group 1, 2 or 3 (excluding social security costs).
 Supporting staff will be eligible only in case of coordination of the proposal.
 Indirect costs (15% of eligible personnel costs).
 Costs of materials and supplies.
 Equipment costs.
 Costs of contractual research, knowledge, patents and consultancy services.
 Travel, accommodation and subsistence costs.
 Other direct costs, like audit fees.
 Subcontracting costs (up to the maximum limit of 50% of the budget).
 Information available at Yearly calls.
 Actual funding programme under revision.
 Other -